kbseah/genome-bin-tools/README.md

 ```
 scaffold	SSUid	Superkingdom	Phylum	Class	Order	Family	Genus	Species
 ```
 Columns with other header names will be ignored.

+If no taxonomy information is available (e.g. you did not choose to run the classifier), simply fill those fields with NA or dummy variables.
+Empty fields will be filled with blanks on import.

 ### tRNA marker table